November 12, 2019:

 - 6:00-8:00 p.m.
 Public Open House.
 Stop by and review the recommended future full interchange design with refined road connections, as well as the recommendations for Phase 1 improvements.

-ODOT is developing an Interchange Area Management Plan that will document traffic volumes and interchange performance to define a level of service — and to ensure that level will extend into the future with the State’s investment.
-The best set of improvements that can be constructed with available funding will move to final design and construction.
+We are developing an Interchange Area Management Plan (IAMP) that will document traffic volumes and interchange performance to define a level of service and to ensure that level will extend into the future.

-ODOT and the consultant team are considering many factors — such as safety, traffic flow, and short and long-term transportation needs — as they design the new interchange.
-They have narrowed down the design alternatives to two interchange concepts that minimize the footprint of a full interchange.
-Some private property would need to be acquired to construct the project.
+We are considering many factors such as safety, traffic flow, short and long-term transportation needs as we design the new interchange.
+During the development process, the design has been narrowed to a concept that minimizes the footprint of a full interchange.
+However, some private property may need to be acquired to construct the project.

 Diverging Diamond Alternative